 - The vendor Score is calculated after the vendor has completed one or more questionnaire assessments.
-For more information about vendor score, see the Working With Vendor Profiles section, below.
+For more information about vendor scores, see the Working With Vendor Profiles section, below.

-- The Data Categories represent the types of data that the third-party will store, process, or transmit in order to carry out operations for your organization.
-You'll add the data types when creating the vendor profile.
+- The Data Categories represent the types of data that the vendor will store, process, or transmit in order to carry out operations for your organization.
+You'll add these data types when creating a vendor profile.
 For details, see the Organization Contact Details section, below.

-See the next section to learn more about adding new vendors to your vendor list.
+See the next section to learn more about adding new vendors to your account.

 Adding New Vendor Profiles

-Before you begin sending questionnaires to your vendors, you'll create vendor profiles under the Vendor List area of the VRM module.
-By adding contact information and other details relevant to business operations, the vendor profile helps you prequalify the level of risk associated with each third-party.
+Before you begin sending questionnaires to your vendors, you'll create vendor profiles under the Vendors area of the VRM module.
+By adding contact information and other details relevant to business operations, the vendor profile helps you prequalify the level of risk associated with each third party.